The Feedback Loop: Four-Week Critique Group for Writers of Fiction and Memoir

 Laurie Gough is a journalist and award-winning author of three memoirs: Kite Strings of the Southern Cross: A Woman’s Travel Odyssey (Random House) Kiss the Sunset Pig: An American Road Trip with Exotic Detours (Penguin) and Stolen Child: A Mother’s Journey to Rescue Her Son from Obsessive Compulsive Disorder (Dundurn).
 Over twenty of her stories have been anthologized in literary travel books and her books have been translated into several languages.
 She has been a columnist for The Globe and Mail, and has written for The Guardian, The L.A.
 Times, Maclean’s, The Walrus, USA Today, Salon.com, The National Post, Canadian Geographic, among others.
 She works as a freelance editor and leads writing critique workshops for MemoirWritingInk.
 (See: www.lauriegough.com)

 Tina Trineer is a story coach who loves helping writers discover and share the heart of a story.
 She encourages writers to draw from a deep vein, plumbing the depths of their psychology and life experience.
 After spending three years enrolled in Concordia’s Creative Writing program, Tina went on to study organic script analysis and develop a creative writing course for youth.
-She freelanced as an editor before moving into coaching six months ago.
+She freelanced as an editor before moving into coaching a year ago.
 Now, Tina works closely with novelists and memoirists as they craft their books and is on the verge of earning her certification as an Author Accelerators Fiction Book Coach.
 In addition to being a writer, she has studied and worked as an actress, dancer, and singer.

 What We're Offering:

-Once a week, for two hours, over six weeks, we (Laurie and Tina) will meet with you and five other writers virtually.
+Once a week, for two hours, over four weeks, we (Laurie and Tina) will meet with you and three other writers virtually.
 During our meetings, each participant will join us in sharing constructive thoughts about that week’s submissions.
 As you explore the work of your fellow writers, hear the critiques offered by others, and learn some tricks of the trade, you’ll develop an editorial eye that you can apply to your own writing.
 Most importantly, you’ll get the chance to submit your own work, and receive feedback, every other week.
-In other words, you’ll have three opportunities to share your writing.
+In other words, you’ll have two opportunities to share your writing.
 Along the way, multiple writing questions will inevitably arise which we’ll address, such as:

 How can you show more and tell less in order to bring this piece to life?